atteoja/atteoja/README.md

-- Hello World, I’m Atte!
-- I am an IT student at Tampere University, focusing on machine learning and software.
-- This is a fresh account and I am currently trying to become friends with GitHub! :D
+An IT student from Tampere University.

+Majoring in machine learning and signal processing.